IFA CAREER SEEKER

-I personally have worked in some of the most rural environments you can probably imagine, dodging everything from Malaria, Yellow fever, Ebola scares to Al Shabaab terrorists hiding out in my then city in East Africa...and then I've also worked in some fantastic locations across SE Asia before settling my family in Panama!
+I have personally worked in some of the most rural environments you can possibly imagine, dodging everything from Malaria, Yellow fever, Ebola scares to Al Shabaab terrorists hiding out in my then city in East Africa.
+Then I've also worked in some fantastic locations across SE Asia before settling my family in Panama in 2019.

-My personal advice when it comes to jobs?
-Be careful who you speak to when trying to get ahead in your financial services career.
+My personal advice when it comes to IFA jobs?
 Sending your CV to everyone and their mates in the IFA world might NOT always necessarily always be the best idea or strategy to leverage your career or even income options in the end.
 I have had the unfortunate experience to have dealt with some real crooks and the odd outright narcissist running a brokerage.

 Truth be told, when you really want to get to the nuts and bolts of things in this industry, you need to speak to someone independent... someone like me perhaps, -someone with on-the-ground, practical experience as an offshore IFA myself.
-I pretty much know who's who in the "ZOO" and I can say and tell you things a company recruiter perhaps can't really because it would seem unprofessional and them trying to make themselves look better.
+I pretty much know who's who in the "ZOO" and I can say and tell you things a company recruiter perhaps can not really say because it would seem unprofessional.
+Its their job is to try and stand out from their competitors.

 I'm that guy the reputable companies out there love, and the "operators" and industry cowboys HATE!

-Giving you independent career advice is very similar to you giving advice to your investor clients as an independent financial advisor, as an example.
-This independent, unbiased perspective I offer is what gives you options...(plural), options that is in your best interest, not what is in my interest or that of an in-house company recruiter.
+Giving you independent career advice is very similar to you giving advice to your investor clients as an independent financial advisor.
+This independent, unbiased perspective I offer is what gives you options...(plural), options that is in your best interest, not what is in my interest or that of the company.

-So, why risk "tossing a coin" (so to speak) when you can get FREE first hand, unbiased, no-strings-attached, experienced advice...right?
+So, why risk gambling or tossing a coin when you can get free, first hand, unbiased, no-strings-attached, experienced advice?

 For me it's quality over quantity and my own past IFA experience gives me a very unique perspective and birds-eye view of what this really means - which applies to both company clients and candidates alike.